 What you need to know before visiting Philadelphia

 Traveling to Philadelphia is a breeze.
 Once you have landed, it’s a quick and easy trip through Customs.
 The Office of U.S. Customs and Border Protection monitors average wait time per passenger going through Passport Control and Philadelphia International Airport works hard to keep the wait time minimal.
 The airport offers 24 Automated Passport Control (APC) kiosks in the passport control area of Terminal A-West to help ensure a swift experience.

 NOTE: Effective November 8, 2021, fully vaccinated foreign travelers will once again be able to travel to the United States.
 Air travelers to the United States will be required to provide proof of COVID-19 vaccination status prior to boarding an airplane to fly to the U.S., with only limited exceptions.
 The Centers for Disease Control and Prevention has determined that for purposes of travel to the U.S., vaccines accepted will include FDA-approved and World Health Organization emergency use-listed vaccines.
 For the latest information, consult the U.S. Department of State’s website.
-Effective January 26, 2021, all air passengers entering the United States (including U.S. citizens and Legal Permanent Residents) – regardless of vaccination status – are no longer required to present a negative COVID-19 test, taken within three calendar days of departure or proof of recovery from the virus within the last 90 days.
+Effective June 12, 2022, all air passengers entering the United States (including U.S. citizens and Legal Permanent Residents) – regardless of vaccination status – are no longer required to present a negative COVID-19 test.
 For tips for traveling to Philadelphia during the COVID-19 pandemic, click here.

 Before you take off